-The project's work on low-noise imaging schemes included the development of a new protocol for improving resolution-sensitivity trade off in sub-shot noise imaging (SSNI) of weak transmitting masks.
-The effectiveness of this protocol was demonstrated experimentally, and the results showed an increased signal to noise ratio in quantum ghost imaging.
+The project developed a new protocol for low-noise imaging schemes.
+The new protocol was demonstrated experimentally to have improved resolution-sensitivity trade off in sub-shot noise imaging (SSNI) of weak transmitting masks (Appl.
+Phys.
+Lett.
+116, (2020), 214001) as well as an increased signal to noise ratio in quantum ghost imaging (Phys.
+Rev. A 100 (2019), 063818).

-The application of sub-shot noise quantum technologies to optical systems was also investigated by the project.
-The project identified an approach that is suitable for the phase retrieval of an unknown object, using spatially multimode entangled light sources (Noise Reduction Factor (NRF) < 0.3).
-The quantum correlation enhanced phase retrieval method and can be applied with both low and high NA systems, using different optics.
-However, the developed experimental system was currently realised using low NA.
+The application of sub-shot noise quantum technologies to optical systems was also investigated by INRIM and UNITO, and a scheme was identified that is suitable for the phase retrieval of an unknown object, using spatially multimode entangled light sources (Noise Reduction Factor (NRF) < 0.3).
+The quantum correlation enhanced phase retrieval method and can be applied for low and high NA systems, just using different optics.
+The developed experimental system at the moment is realised using low NA.

-The project realised and detected structured light from single photon emitters by using a spatial resolving detector at the single photon level.
-It also investigated superresolution with structured light coming from single photon emitters and the use of high order correlation functions measured in wide field.
-This was done with the high numerical aperture (NA=1), and by using single photon emitters, which are sub-Poissonian (sub-shot-noise) quantum sources.
+Partners INRIM and UNITO realised and detected structured light from single photon emitters by using a spatial resolving detector at the single photon level and investigated superresolution with structured light coming from single photon emitters and the use of high order correlation functions measured in wide field.
+It was realised with the high NA (NA = 1), by using single photon emitters, which are sub-Poissonian (sub-shot-noise) quantum sources.
 The measurement of this sub-shot-noise feature was achieved with a high NA wide field single-photon microscope and further work is on-going to exploit this signal for obtaining superresolution.